javiervaleriano/javiervaleriano/README.md

-- 👋 Hi, I’m @javiervaleriano
+- 👋 Hi, I am @javiervaleriano
-- 👀 I’m interested in improving my skills every time.
+- 👀 I am interested in improving my skills every time.
 Besides, I like video games, training (calisthenics) and sports.
 - 🌱 I know HTML, CSS, JavaScript, ReactJS and Angular.
 In addition, I know PL/SQL and SQL.
-- 💞️ I’m looking to collaborate on projects in which I can improve everything I know and with experience learn new things.
+- 💞️ I am looking to develop and collaborate in projects where I can improve everything I know and with experience learn new things.
 - 📫 How to reach me: <a href="https://www.instagram.com/javiervalerianoz/" target="_blank">Instagram</a>, <a href="https://www.facebook.com/JavierValeriano150802/" target="_blank">Facebook</a> and <a href="mailto:jvalerianoz15@gmail.com">email</a>.

 Feel free to talk to me, I will be happy to answer and help you. :)